 The Café Toaster

-Our stylish countertop toaster will beautifully compliment your Café appliances and have features to make your morning easier.
+Our stylish countertop toaster will beautifully complement your Café appliances and have features to make your morning easier.
 The Express Finish mode helps create golden toast in about a minute.
 The Bagel mode gives you two evenly toasted halves ready for topping.